dotnet/AspNetCore.Docs/docs/js-web-tools/bootstrap/bootstrap.rst

 Working with Bootstrap
 ======================
-By `Steve Smith`_ | Originally Published: 1 June 2015
+By `Steve Smith`_ | Originally Published: 28 April 2015

 .. _`Steve Smith`: Author_

-Bootstrap 3 is currently the most popular web framework for developing responsive web applications.
+Bootstrap is currently the most popular web framework for developing responsive web applications.
 It offers a number of features and benefits that can improve your users' experience with your web site, whether you're a novice at front-end design and development or an expert.
-Bootstrap is deployed as a set of HTML, CSS and JavaScript files, and is designed to help your website or application scale efficiently from phones to tablets to desktops.
+Bootstrap is deployed as a set of CSS and JavaScript files, and is designed to help your website or application scale efficiently from phones to tablets to desktops.

 Getting Started
 ---------------